-Remake Learning Days returns May 12 with more than 175 hands-on learning events
+Remake Learning Days runs through May 23 with more than 175 hands-on learning events

 It’s that time of year, when Pittsburgh kids and their families can do everything from building robots and directing movies to exploring the outdoors, making their own music, printing their inventions with a 3-D printer and more.
 From May 12-23, hands-on Remake Learning Days events will be happening throughout the Pittsburgh region.